raulavram21/cybersecurity_ai_log/Notes/Google_Cybersecurity_Professional_Certificate/21_Asset_Security.md

 Data & Asset Classification Schemes

-Asset Classification: The practice of labeling assets based on their inherent sensitivity and importance to an organization.
+Asset Classification: The practice of labeling assets based on their inherent sensitivity and importance to an organization and their integrity.

     (Context: Classification helps organizations prioritize security resource spending, optimize IT licensing costs, comply with legal regulations, and apply appropriate cryptographic controls based on explicit risk profiles.)